-Mozambique profile - BBC News
+Mozambique media guide

 State-run Antena Nacional radio is a key news medium.
 Private FM stations operate in most towns.

-Many community radio and TV stations are funded by the government and Unesco.
+Many community broadcasters are funded by the government and Unesco.
+BBC World Service is available via FM relays.

+Many media outlets are "directly or indirectly controlled by the authorities or members of the ruling party", says watchdog Reporters Without Borders (RSF).

 The media suffer a lack of resources and are susceptible to self-censorship, says Reporters Without Borders.
 Journalists are subject to intimidation and lawsuits by officials.